-The Environmental Health Sciences Center (EHSC) at UC Davis produced Waking Up to Wildfires, which premiered at the Sebastiani Theatre in Sonoma, California on November 4, 2018.
+On November 4, 2018, EHSC held a special screening event for survivors and community members at the historic Sebastiani Theatre in Sonoma, California.
 After the screening, we asked the audience what they thought about the film.
 Below are some highlights.